 WHAT’S ON THE DISC?

-The basics section covers your MIDI hardware, velocity and expressions, templates and a fair amount of information on Native Instruments Kontakt player.
-Hands On Working is where you’ll get the meat of the lessons.
-Some of the topics can get fairly deep, such as Ostinati patterns, articulations for different instruments, composition examples and useful examples on incorporating pop, soul and funk music into arrangements.
-There also great advice on buying virtual instruments and some MIDI hardware in addition to your basic setups.
+The basics section covers your MIDI hardware, velocity and expressions, templates and a fair amount of information on the Native Instruments Kontakt player.
+Hands-On Working is where you’ll get the meat of the lessons.
+Some of the topics can get fairly deep, such as Ostinati patterns, articulations for different instruments, composition examples and useful examples of incorporating pop, soul and funk music into arrangements.
+There is also great advice on buying virtual instruments and some MIDI hardware in addition to your basic setups.

-There is no doubt that if you take your time, really study and put into practise the lessons here you will become very accomplished in your field.
+There is no doubt that if you take your time, really study and put into practice the lessons here you will become very accomplished in your field.

 Orchestral Toolbox is targeted squarely at people who already possess the skill sets to write and arrange music and just need a solid tutorial on expanding their skills with the PC DAW.
 Though, as mentioned, a novice might struggle with most topics past the basics introduction, it’s not to say this not beneficial for them – in fact, novice producers willing to invest the time stand to gain the most from this video series if they can upskill and keep pace.

 The lessons are nicely divided up into bite-size chunks.
 Production value is excellent, being filmed in 1920×1080 HD with excellent overdubbing in English, it looks professional and very well done.